 The appointments also give the orthodontist an opportunity to evaluate the tooth movement and make the necessary recommendations in treatment.
 Usually the original treatment plan predicts the process throughout the whole treatment time.
 Since the teeth are constantly moving during treatment, every adjustment presents a new set of circumstances for the orthodontist to evaluate.
 The patient is essentially re-diagnosed at each appointment throughout the treatment plan, following the original plan as a guide.

 Since the changes in tooth movement require a minimum of 3 weeks to take effect (the biological requirement for tooth movement), most adjustment appointments are made in the 3-8 week range.
 Longer times between appointments may be recommended in some patients since many of the wires used today have a very long working range, and more frequent visits may not be necessary.
-A normal adjustment appointment may include the following:

 Remove the colored ties that hold the wire into the braces